cbmiwustl/demo-dashboard/README.md

 This repository contains the R code for the demonstration dashboard, which was designed by the Center for Biomedical Informatics at Washington University in St. Louis, using R programming language, and R packages: Shiny, rCharts and some others.

-**To obtain the source code**, please visit the Releases link and download the latest release zip folder.
+**To obtain the source code**, please visit the "release" link above and download the latest release zip folder.

 The dashboard is open for public viewing at this link: https://cbmiwustl.shinyapps.io/demo-dashboard/